-Based across nine global offices, Berwin Leighton Paisner (BLP) is a full service law firm with over 850 lawyers and 1,500 staff.
+Berwin Leighton Paisner (BLP) is a full service law firm with over 200 partners based over eleven global offices.
 The firm is ranked in over 70 legal disciplines, with clients including FTSE 100 companies and financial institutions, major multinationals, the public sector, entrepreneurial private businesses and individuals.

 - High levels of early responsibility and great quality of work

 - Collegiate, open and positive atmosphere

 - Strong support network, so you ‘never feel alone with something’

 - Not a lot of freedom in your choice of seats